heptarch/heptarch.github.io/drafts/tarkovsky.md

 float into the closet and colour my dreams.
 I have never slept so richly.

-But the riches of Florence would recede as the Institute revealed its great secret.
 The Institute was little more than a disorganized repository of the great director's final effects---books, journals, polaroids, etc.---managed by his son Andrei and the ambiguous functionaries in his